12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Did you know you can nurse your baby on the go with a baby wrap?

-Just finding time to get up off the couch (or rocking chair) to get your blood flowing and your muscles working will be helpful to your body.
+Finding time to get up off the couch (or rocking chair) to get your blood flowing and your muscles working will be helpful to your body.

 12. You Are Stressed About Losing Weight